hossainmamun/hossainmamun/README.md

 I am from Bangladesh, I love to developing and programming.
 I am interested in building excellent applications with modern technology.
 I love to explore new technology.

-Skills: Html5, Css3, Bootstrap, Material Ui, Js, React Js, Node Js, Mongodb, firebase
+Skills: Html5, Css3, Bootstrap5, Js, TypeScript es6, ReactJs, Redux, React-Redux, NodeJs, Mongodb, firebase

 - 🔭 I’m currently working on own projects
-- 🌱 I’m currently learning React Js, React Native, Mongodb, Firebase, Node Js
 - 💬 Ask me about your query
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: i like travel and learn new technology